mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Vaadin Client-side corrective measures

-When the connection breakage is detected (usually takes up to 5 minutes), the client will basically perform the same corrective algorithm, both for WebSocket and Long-Polling.
+When the client detects the connection being broken (this usually takes up to 5 minutes and doesn't depend on heartbeat frequency, since heartbeats are only used to keep the connection alive and to close idle UIs server-side), the client will basically perform the same corrective algorithm, both for WebSocket and Long-Polling.
 However, the effects are subtly different.